- Discover CSUB

 The department's state-of-the-art Don C. and Diane S. Lake Family Nursing Simulation Laboratory enables students to develop their patient care skills using high-fidelity simulators task trainers, video technology, and a variety of hospital-grade equipment.
 The Department of Nursing is engaged in community service through locally funded private/public partnerships.

 Physics and Engineering

-The department offers a B.S. degree in Physics and a B.S. degree in Engineering Sciences with planned concentrations in Agriculture Engineering, Petroleum Engineering, Project Management Engineering, and Water Resources & Environmental Engineering.
+The department offers a B.S. degree in Physics and a B.S. degree in Engineering Sciences with (optional) Emphases in Biosystems and Agricultural Engineering, Petroleum Engineering, and Engineering Management.
+An additional emphasis is planned in Energy and Power Engineering.
 The pre-engineering program will continue to service students in other engineering fields.

 Students enjoy exceptional opportunities to work closely with faculty.
 Classes are small and promote participation and interaction.